If a parent with custody rights has moved away due to military duty, can s/he give those rights to his/her family members?

 However, the following circumstances must be met:

-- The petition must include a proposed schedule for care of the child by the family member(s);
+- The petition must include a proposed schedule stating when the family members will care for the child;

 - The proposed custody schedule cannot go beyond the custodial rights of the parent leaving for active duty; and

-- The court must find that temporary custody with the family members is in the child’s best interest.2
+- The court must find that granting temporary custody to the family members is in the child’s best interest.2